pj-sullivan/VCF_filter/README.md

 # VCF_filter

-Resources for VCF filtering (pulled via Docker).
+Resources for VCF filtering on Terra.